A Guide to Trusts: Everything You Need to Know

 Person using a computer to set up a trust

-2. Speak with a lawyer or financial adviser
+2. Speak with a lawyer and financial adviser.

-This is perhaps the most important step of the process, and it should be done with the help of a lawyer.
-Your trust document will need to clearly establish the grantor, all of the assets to be transferred to the trust, the beneficiaries, the manager of the trust, and any successor trustees.
+We recommend you do this with the help of a lawyer.
+Your trust document will need to clearly establish the grantor, all of the assets to be transferred to the trust, the beneficiaries, the manager of the trust and any successor trustees.

 Resources for Setting Up a Trust

-• Fidelity is a long-standing financial institution that can help you set up a trust as quickly as possible.
+• Fidelity is a long-standing financial institution that can help you with the administration and management of a trust.

-• The Federal Deposit Insurance Corporation (FDIC) is a great government resource to provide you with unbiased financial advice and information related to trusts.
+• The Federal Deposit Insurance Corporation (FDIC) is a great government resource that provides general information on how trust accounts are insured, but each trust is unique.

-• The AARP is specifically designed to help seniors with a wide variety of goals, including retirement and estate planning.
+• AARP is specifically designed to help older adults with a wide variety of goals, including retirement and estate planning.
+They offer members 20 percent off if you use Trust & Will.

 Frequently Asked Questions About Trusts